 Kroger cashiers to stop giving customers coin change

-CINCINNATI (FOX19) - If you pay with cash at one of Kroger’s cashier checkouts, you won’t be getting coin change for a while, and it’s indirectly due to the coronavirus.
+CINCINNATI (WXIX/Gray News) - If you pay with cash at one of Kroger’s cashier checkouts, you won’t be getting coin change for a while, and it’s indirectly due to the coronavirus.

 Kroger spokesperson Erin Rofles confirmed Friday the grocer will no longer return coin change to customers.
 Instead, the remainders from cash transactions will be applied to customers’ loyalty cards and automatically used on their next purchase.

-Customers are also encouraged to ‘Round Up’ to support the company’s Zero Hunger/Zero Waster Foundation.
+Customers are also encouraged to ‘Round Up’ to support the company’s Zero Hunger/Zero Waste Foundation.

 The reason for the change in policy, according to Rofles, has to do with the Federal Reserve’s current coin shortage.